curt-hash/mkvbot/README.md

 Since it does not always pick the correct title or movie metadata, it currently prompts for confirmation.
 It will also prompt you to choose the best title if there is a tie.
-That could change as it gets smarter.
+That may change as it gets smarter.

 Audio track and subtitles selection is based on the value of `app_DefaultSelectionString` in [profile.xml](profile.xml).
 For whatever reason,